hoppscotch/hoppscotch/packages/hoppscotch-ui/README.md

 `pnpm run story:dev`

-You can also use Histoire to create stories for your components and test them in different scenarios.
+You can also use [Histoire](https://histoire.dev/) to create stories for your components and test them in different scenarios.

-## Examples

-For examples of how to use the components in `hoppscotch-ui`, please refer to the documentation on the [hoppscotch-ui website](https://hoppscotch.io/)

 ## Versioning